🇦🇺

 Very Common

-Raw balls · bliss balls · health bars · açaí bowls
+Raw balls · bliss balls · health bars · smoothie bars

-Honey appears routinely in products marketed as healthy, natural, or raw — the product categories that dominate Australian café and health-food culture.
-Bliss balls, raw slices, muesli bars, granola, and açaí bowls sold at cafés and health-food counters frequently contain honey.
-Some venues sweeten smoothies and herbal teas with honey as a "natural" alternative to sugar.
-The ingredients label is the only reliable check — "natural sweetener" on a menu description often means honey.
+Honey appears routinely in products marketed as healthy, natural, or raw, the product categories that dominate Australian café and health-food culture, and it is rarely disclosed unless the label is read in full.
+Bliss balls, raw slices, muesli bars, granola, and acai bowls sold at cafés and health-food counters frequently contain honey.
+Some venues sweeten smoothies and herbal teas with honey as a natural alternative to refined sugar.
+A "natural sweetener" description on a menu item almost always means honey in this context.
+The only reliable check is the ingredients label or a direct question to staff.

-Found in: bliss balls · raw slices · muesli bars · granola · açaí bowls · café smoothies · herbal tea blends · energy bars
+Bliss balls · Raw slices · Muesli bars · Granola · Acai bowls · Café smoothies · Energy bars · Herbal tea blends

 Very Common

-Chicken salt is the default seasoning used on hot chips at the vast majority of Australian fish and chip shops, pub bistros, and takeaway venues — and it contains chicken flavouring.
-It looks identical to regular salt and is applied automatically unless refused.
-Most chip shop and pub staff will not think to mention it unprompted, and it will not appear on the menu.
-At the same time, pub gravies are almost always meat-stock based and are poured over chips as a default at many venues.
-Always ask "no chicken salt, no gravy" when ordering chips in any non-dedicated-vegan setting.
+Chicken salt is the standard seasoning applied to hot chips at the vast majority of Australian fish and chip shops, pub bistros, sports clubs, and takeaway venues, and it contains chicken flavouring.
+It looks identical to regular salt and is applied automatically at the end of cooking unless the customer specifically declines it.
+Most staff will not mention it unprompted and it will not appear on the menu.
+Pub gravies poured over chips as a default at many bistro venues are also almost always meat-stock based.
+The phrase "no chicken salt, just regular salt" is understood at any Australian chip shop.

-Found in: fish and chip shop chips · pub bistro chips · sports club chips · takeaway side chips · some seasoned crackers and snack foods
+Fish and chip shop chips · Pub bistro chips · Sports club chips · Takeaway side chips · Some seasoned crackers and snack foods

 Common

-Found in: burger patties · steak marinades · Caesar dressing · pub gravies · Bloody Mary cocktails · some pies
+Burger patties · Steak marinades · Caesar dressing · Pub gravies · Bloody Mary cocktails · Some meat pies and pasties

 Ordering Scripts